hfawazbc/photo-gallery/README.md

 - [License](#license)

 ## Description
-Photo Gallery is a CRUD application that allows you to upload and view your photos.
+Photo Gallery is an application that allows you to upload and view your photos.
 Visit site: https://hf-photo-gallery.herokuapp.com/

 ## Technologies